TPP Slavery and Human Trafficking Statement

 Actions Taken in the Past 12 Months

 During the last 12 months, TPP has reviewed and updated internal policies relating to modern slavery and human trafficking.
-Updated information has been provided to employees, and additional channels to report actual or suspected cases of modern slavery and human trafficking have been communicated.
+Updated information has been provided to employees.

 All TPP staff have been reminded of the company’s policies in relation to modern slavery and human trafficking and have been encouraged to actively engage with the issues these policies raise.